NMOSD & MOGAD

 | Biomarker | AQP4-IgG positive | No specific antibody; OCBs in CSF (~95%) |

-| Optic neuritis | Bilateral, severe, poor recovery; posterior optic nerve/chiasm | Unilateral, milder, good recovery; anterior/retrobulbar |
+| Optic neuritis | Bilateral, severe, poor recovery; often posterior optic nerve and/or chiasm involvement | Unilateral, milder, good recovery; anterior/retrobulbar |

 | Transverse myelitis | LETM ≥3 vertebral segments; central cord (gray matter predominant) | Short-segment TM (<3 segments); peripheral/dorsolateral (white matter) |